Butch Cassidy's West

-An unlikely candidate for the outlaw life, Cassidy, whose real name was Robert Leroy Parker, was born to Mormon pioneers in the small town of Circleville, Utah.
-On your journey (granted, a bit out of the way), stop by the site to see the recently restored cabin and to gain perspective on the rural life and place that began it all.
+An unlikely candidate for the outlaw life, Cassidy, whose real name was Robert Leroy Parker, was born to Mormon pioneers in the small town of Beaver, Utah.
+On your journey (granted, a bit out of the way), stop by the restored cabin of his childhood in Circleville.

 - The All-American Road Scenic Byway 12

 As teased above, this is a day (or days) to get acquainted with some of America's most renowned scenery along one of its best roads, the All-American Highway Scenic Byway 12.
 If you've never traveled it and have gotten as far as Cassidy Trail in Red Canyon, we highly recommend taking the time to finish the road.
 It's mere minutes to the turn to Bryce Canyon National Park.
 There's lodging and dining in Bryce Canyon City and nearby Tropic.
 And just a little farther is the turn at Cannonville to Kodachrome Basin State Park at one of multiple access routes into Grand Staircase-Escalante National Monument.
 Additional stops include the Escalante area, Boulder Mountain and Torrey, at the junction with yet another scenic byway, S.R.
 24 in Capitol Reef Country.
 In short, give yourself time.
 (Self-sufficient and well-prepared travelers with an extra can take advantage of their proximity to Robber's Roost to explore remnants of a real outlaw hideout in the wilderness.)